cabforum/smime/SBR.md

 #### 3.2.2.2  Validation of domain authorization or control
 This section defines the permitted processes and procedures for confirming the Applicant's control of the email addresses to be included in issued Certificates.

-The CA MUST verify that Applicant controls the email accounts associated with all email addresses referenced in the Certificate or has been authorized by the email account holder to act on the account holder’s behalf.
+The CA SHALL verify that Applicant controls the email accounts associated with all email addresses referenced in the Certificate or has been authorized by the email account holder to act on the account holder’s behalf.

 <b>Note:</b> Email addresses may be listed in Subscriber Certificates using Rfc822Names in the subjectAltName extension or in Subordinate CA Certificates via Rfc822Names in permittedSubtrees within the Name Constraints extension.

-The CA's CP/CPS MUST specify the procedures that the CA employs to perform this verification.
+The CA's CP/CPS SHALL specify the procedures that the CA employs to perform this verification.
 CAs SHALL maintain a record of which domain validation method, including relevant BR or SBR version number, used to validate every domain or email address in issued Certificates.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
-In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as Section 4.2.1 of this document) prior to Certificate issuance.
+In all cases, the validation SHALL have been initiated within the time period specified in the relevant requirement (such as Section 4.2.1 of this document) prior to Certificate issuance.
 ##### 3.2.2.2.1  Validating authority over email address via domain
 Confirming the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.